Grevillea fulgens: Description

 Grevillea fulgens is a spreading to straggling shrub that typically grows to a height of 0.5–3 m but does not form a lignotuber.
 Its leaves are linear, 40–110 mm long and 1–4 mm wide, sometimes with a few teeth, or pinnatifid with up to eleven more or less triangular lobes 1–5 mm long and 1.0–1.5 mm wide.
 The edges of the leaves are rolled under, obscuring most of the lower surface.
 The flowers are arranged singly or in small groups in leaf axils or the ends of branches on a rachis 0.5–2 mm long.
 The flowers are deep pink or reddish and partly hairy, the pistil 23–26 mm long, the style red.
 Flowering occurs from June to October and the fruit is an oval follicle 12–15 mm long.

 Taxonomy

 Grevillea fulgens was first formally described in 1964 by Charles Gardner in the Journal of the Royal Society of Western Australia.
 The specific epithet (fulgens) means "shining".

 Distribution and habitat

 Grevillea fulgens grows in shrubland or mallee heath in shallow gravelly soil on laterite, and is found in an area near Ravensthorpe in the Esperance Plains bioregion of south-western Western Australia.
 It is known to be a disturbance opportunist in the gravel soils of the Ravensthorpe Range.

 Conservation status

+Grevillea fulgens is listed as Endangered on the IUCN Red List of Threatened Species due to a combination of factors.
+It has a severely limited distribution with an estimated extent of occurrence of approximately 260 km2.
+It is threatened by open-cut nickel mining which is causing a continuous decline in habitat.
+Despite these threats and the species' endangered status, its population is currently stable and it is locally common within its restricted distribution.

-Grevillea fulgens is classified as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.
+It is also classified as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.